 The APLE program still technically exists, but no new applications have been accepted for the program since the 2011-2012 school year.
 However, there are several other avenues that California teachers can consider when looking for student loan forgiveness in exchange for teaching in underserved areas or subjects.

 Teacher Loan Forgiveness Program

-Administered by the U.S. Department of Education, this program, like APLE, is intended to encourage college students to enter and stay in the teaching profession.
+Like APLE, this program administered by the U.S. Department of Education intends to encourage college students to enter and stay in the teaching profession.

 Both new teachers and teachers who have been in the classroom for some time are eligible to participate in the Teacher Loan Forgiveness Program.
 However, those with only federal PLUS Loans are not eligible for loan forgiveness under this program.
 In addition, school administrators are not eligible.
 Those participating must be full-time teachers in underserved schools.

 Finally, some teachers with loans from the Federal Perkins Loan Program who are teaching in underserved schools or subject areas may be eligible to have their loans forgiven.
 This program also offers loan deferment for certain teachers.
 For more information, contact the school that made your loan.

 Previously, borrowers had to pay taxes on most student loan debt that was forgiven or discharged.
 However, student loan debt forgiven between 2021 and 2025 is tax-free because of provisions in the American Rescue Plan of 2021.

 The Public Service Loan Forgiveness (PSLF) Program forgives the remaining balance on Federal Direct Loans after 10 years.
 You don't have to be a teacher to qualify, and if you are, you don't have to teach at a low-income or public school.